-Scott Lewis has served NW Dance Project since its inception in 2004.
+Scott Lewis has served as NW Dance Project’s Executive Director since its inception in 2004.
 He holds a degree in Psychology with Honors as well as a degree in Sociology from the University of Oregon.
 Mr. Lewis has an extensive background in child development and education.
 Mr. Lewis worked as a counselor to high-risk youths (age 5 to 14) housed in state facilities for five years and is the former Director of the Los Angeles Suicide Prevention Center.
-Mr. Lewis has over 15 years experience in marketing and fundraising, has been a published arts journalist for over a decade and was the Operations Manager of CD Baby, the world’s largest seller of independent music.
-Scott Lewis has served as a grant panelist for the Regional Arts and Cultural Council and the Oregon Cultural Trust, as well as on numerous arts education panels for universities in Portland.
+Mr. Lewis has over 17 years experience in marketing and fundraising, was a published arts journalist for over a decade, and was the Operations Manager of CD Baby, the world’s largest seller of independent music.
+Scott Lewis has served as a grant panelist for the Regional Arts and Cultural Council and the Oregon Cultural Trust, as well as on numerous arts education panels for universities in Portland and beyond.